Eywek/v8-coverage/README.md

 - include _you can specify which files you want to cover_
 - exclude _you can specify which files you want to don't cover_
 - coverage-directory _where coverage files are stored (map/reports), `./coverage` by default_
+- forks _use this option if you want to collect coverage from forked process_

 You can get more help with: